neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/README.md

 ### Which important problem will we solve today?

 - Bringing action and dynamics to a website
-- get an idea of the power (and the pitfalls) of Javascript
+- get an idea of the power (and the pitfalls) of JavaScript
 - get an insight on its importance as a fundamental development skill

 ### Why is the content of today's block that important for the students?

-- Javascript is among the first three most in-demand programming languages, knowledge is mandatory for fullstack web developers
+- JavaScript is among the first three most in-demand programming languages, knowledge is mandatory for fullstack web developers
-- The most used development libraries and frameworks are based on Javascript, from backend to frontend
+- The most used development libraries and frameworks are based on JavaScript, from backend to frontend

 ---